-Indirect impacts have been considered in accordance with the BCAM and have been determined to be negligible on the basis that all direct impacts have been assessed on the assumption of complete loss of all biodiversity values including where these losses are only partial e.g. for Asset Protection Zones (APZs) and the outer perimeter of the proposed residential footprint largely adjoins cleared rural land or golf courses where remnant vegetation is being restored and actively managed for conservation (and thus negligible in direct impacts).
+The outer perimeter of the proposed residential footprint largely adjoins cleared rural land or golf courses where remnant vegetation is being restored and actively managed for conservation (and thus negligible in direct impacts).
 In effect the APZ areas will provide a buffer between the development lands and the adjacent (off-site) conservation areas, thereby mitigating and buffering any indirect impacts such as increased weeds, run-off, changed noise and light conditions.

 There is potential for some indirect impacts resulting from the fragmentation of movement corridors or loss of foraging opportunities for some species.
 For example, removal of vegetation in the north of the BCAA and the replacement with residential housing could impede the movements of fauna species moving within and beyond the BCAA.
-However, movement corridors will remain in the local landscape and be enhanced along Currency Creek and through the restoration of CPW within the onsite conservation areas.
+However, movement corridors will remain in the local landscape and be enhanced along Currency Creek by the preparation and implementation of a Vegetation Management Plan and through the restoration of CPW within the onsite conservation areas.